 Fewer geographic boundaries

-Many universities make their online degree programs available to students throughout the nation.
-Each school has something slightly different to offer, and each program has its own variations and specializations.
-Online studying opens up a wider choice of courses to students, which means you have the opportunity to access your ideal program from anywhere and without the upheaval and cost of relocating.
+Many universities offer their online degree programs to students throughout the nation.
+Each school offers something slightly different, and each program has variations and specializations.
+Online studying opens up a wider choice of courses to students, meaning you can access your ideal program from anywhere without the upheaval and relocating costs.
 The only prerequisite is a reliable internet connection.

 Broader networking opportunities

-Joining an online program gives you the opportunity to study alongside students from a wide range of places, albeit virtually.
+Joining an online program allows you to study alongside students from various places, albeit virtually.
 This gives you a broader view of the sector and the chance to make connections and develop a far-reaching network of fellow students who may serve as valuable contacts or simply friends for the future.

-In some programs, where a university offers both on-campus and online program options, online students have the opportunity to connect with their classroom-based peers, sharing ideas and questions.
-All participants can then benefit from the variety of experience within the wider group of on-campus and remote students.
+In some programs, where a university offers both on-campus and online program options, online students can connect with their classroom-based peers, sharing ideas and questions.
+All participants can benefit from various experiences within the wider on-campus and remote student groups.

 Studying for your degree online

-An online MSW program gives you the flexibility you need to keep your career on track while adding to your knowledge and skill with a postgraduate degree.
-The online Master of Social Work program from Florida State University is a part-time degree consisting of 16-week online courses and two social work field placements, which gives you the opportunity to put your new knowledge into practice under supervision during the program.
+An online MSW program allows you to keep your career on track while adding to your knowledge and skills with a postgraduate degree.
+The online Master of Social Work program from Florida State University is a part-time degree consisting of 16-week online courses and two social work field placements.
+During the program, you can put your new knowledge into practice under supervision.

-This type of program takes an average of three years to complete and is available to postgraduate students in all 50 states.
+This program takes three years to complete and is available to postgraduate students in all 50 states.
 The clinical focus of these programs means that students are prepared for social work licensure.

 Accreditation

-Many online courses have accreditation from respected industry bodies.
-Choosing a degree program that is accredited assures you of the quality of the education you will gain and demonstrates to prospective employers that the qualification meets the high standards of the accrediting body.
+Many online courses are accredited by respected industry bodies.
+Choosing an accredited degree program assures you of the quality of the education you will gain and demonstrates to prospective employers that the qualification meets the high standards of the accrediting body.

-If you are studying for an online Master’s in Social Work, for example, it is important to opt for an accredited degree program as this will be a requirement for your license application in most states.
-Your MSW degree should have accreditation from the Council on Social Work Education (CSWE) if you wish to apply for licensure.
+Suppose you are studying for an online Masters in Social Work.
+In that case, opting for an accredited degree program is important, as this will be required for your license application in most states.
+If you wish to apply for licensure, your MSW degree should be accredited by the Council on Social Work Education (CSWE).

 Online learning offers many benefits for students.
-It gives you the opportunity to gain respected qualifications, including postgraduate degrees, in a convenient and affordable way, with the flexibility to continue working and managing other commitments.
+It allows you to conveniently and affordably conveniently and affordably gain respected qualifications, including postgraduate degrees, with the flexibility to continue working and managing other commitments.